feedhenry/snapscreen/docs/docker-in-30-mins.md

 * `docker build -t <your-username>/<your-app-name> .`

-If you have any errors re the location of your DockerFile, you may need to specify the path to your DockerFile:
+If you have any errors regaring the location of your DockerFile, you may need to specify the path to your DockerFile:

 * `docker build -t <your-username>/<your-app-name> -f <location-and-path-of-dockerfile> .`